glaserL/fintan-backend/samples/sql/lexis/README.md

 # Transforming Lexis SQL into OntoLex-Lemon

-The pipeline of transforming the Lexis' lexical entries into RDF data using Fintan
+The pipeline of transforming the Lexis' lexical entries into RDF data using Fintan.

+This pipeline expects the Lexis DB to be available on a running MySQL database.

 ## Authors
 * **Katerina Gkirtzou**